Militeee/lc_2020/README.md

 ## ScRNA-seq practical

 The practical will consist in an end-to-end analysis of a cancer dataset.
 We will skip the alignment part as it is too computationally demandind and start directly with the counts data.
-I ask you to install some specific packages and dataset, just enter in a directory were you want to run this section in your R console (either in RStudio or in the terminal)
+I ask you to install some specific package, just enter in a directory and run this section in your R console (either in RStudio or in the terminal)

 ```r
 destfile = "./steele_data.rda"